 On wasteland on the outskirts of Islamabad we meet families who have fled their homes in the city’s Mehrabadi district.

-Despite the winter cold, they live in makeshift tents because they are too scared to return to Mehrabadi, after a member of their Christian community, 14-year-old Rimsha Masih, was accused of blasphemy last year.
+Despite the winter cold, they live in makeshift tents because they are too scared to return to Mehrabadi, after a member of their Christian community, 14-year-old Rimsha Masih, was accused of blasphemy in 2012.

 Fifty two of the accused and their supporters have been murdered in the last two decades.
 Even in police custody blasphemy suspects are not safe.

 In December 2012, an angry mob broke into a police station in Sindh province and beat a blasphemy suspect to death.
 He had been accused of burning pages of the Quran.

 In Ahmedpur East in July 2012, a man accused of throwing pages of the Quran on the street was dragged by crowds from a police cell and killed, after being pulled through the streets behind a motorbike.